NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-Our models represent the \ppr\ contribution in CCSN with high shock velocities and including fallback.
-Similar results are expected for \ppr\ yields from hypernova or from high energy component of asymmetric CCSN.
-Among all the CCSN models presented in this work, we discuss the \ppr\ distribution of a $15\msun$ star and a $25\msun$ star, $Z = 0.02$ (SN model $delay$, \setopt).
-In \fig{fig:prodfac_15_25_d_set1p2_pprocess}, left panel, the $15\msun$ star shows the strongest explosive contribution at the lightest \ppr\ species \isotope[74]{Se}, \isotope[78]{Kr} and \isotope[84]{Sr}, with a production factor $\gtrsim10$.
-No \ppr\ contribution is seen in the Mo-Ru region, in agreement with standard CCSN calculations \citep[e.g.,][]{rauscher:02}.
+Our models represent the \ppr\ contribution from CCSNe with high shock velocities and including fallback.
+Similar results are expected for \ppr\ yields from hypernova or from the high energy component of asymmetric CCSNe.
+Among all the CCSN models presented in this work, we now focus our discussion on the \ppr\ distribution of a $15\msun$ star and a $25\msun$ star, $Z = 0.02$ (SN model $delay$, \setopt).
+In \fig{fig:prodfac_15_25_d_set1p2_pprocess}, upper panel, the $15\msun$ star does not show a relevant \ppr\ contribution to Ru, in agreement with standard CCSN calculations \citep[e.g.,][]{rauscher:02}.
+On the other hand, up to \isotope[92]{Mo} the ejected abundances are dominated by the $\alpha$-process (see the next section, and e.g., the full \tab{tab:isotopic_prodfac_set1.2_exp} online).
 In this specific model, there is no relevant production of \isotope[102]{Pd} either.
 The \ppr\ contribution becomes positive again from \isotope[106,108]{Cd} to \isotope[196]{Hg} (with a production factor of $\sim1.5$-4), with the exception of \isotope[156,158]{Dy} and \isotope[190]{Pt}, which are not efficiently produced.
 Among those species, the most produced are \isotope[180]{Ta} and \isotope[180]{W}, with a production factor of about 4.
 The high SN explosion energy causes a larger contribution to the lightest \ppr\ species, in disagreement with the classical flat \ppr\ distribution.
 However, the oxygen production factor of this model is reduced to about 2.1, since the high energy of the explosion depletes O in a large region of the ejecta.
 Therefore, the \ppr\ production factor in CCSN characterized by high shock velocities and/or high explosion energies is similar or larger than O, one of the fundamental requirements in order to reproduce the solar system \ppr\ abundances.